sjhuang26/html-editor/src/lesson-content/what-is-html.md

 HTML is a programming language used to make websites.
+Almost all websites use some form of HTML.

 With HTML, you can make your own website.

+Let's get started!